AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   versions of Python and its packages, `see here   for more information
   <https://advancedphotonsource.github.io/GSAS-II-tutorials/install-pip.html>`_.
   With
-  64-bit Pi OS it may be possible for us to provide a GSAS2FULL installer (which will need to include a custom-supplied wxPython wheel, since that is not available in conda-forge) or else pip must be used to download and build wx.
-Please let us know if you are intending to use GSAS-II on a Raspberry Pi for a classroom, etc and would need this.
+  64-bit Pi OS it may be possible for us to provide a GSAS2MAIN installer (which will need to include a custom-supplied wxPython wheel, since that is not available in conda-forge) or else pip must be used to download and build wxpython (quite slow).
+Please let Brian know if you are intending to use GSAS-II on a Raspberry Pi for a classroom, etc and would need help with this.

-Version Control
+Source Code Management
 -----------------------

-The master version of the source code for GSAS-II resides on GitHub at URL and the git version control system (VCS) is usually used to install the files needed by GSAS-II.
+The master version of the source code for GSAS-II resides on GitHub at URL (in branch main) and the git version control system (VCS) is usually used to install the files needed by GSAS-II.
 When GSAS-II is installed in this manner, the software can be easily updated, as git commands can download only the changed sections of files that need to be updated.
-It is likewise possible to use git to regress to an older version of GSAS-II, though there are some limitations on how far back older versions of GSAS-II will be with current versions of Python.
+It is likewise possible to use git to regress to an older version of GSAS-II, though there are some limitations on how far back older versions of GSAS-II will be with current versions of Python and associated packages.
 While git is not required for use of GSAS-II, special procedures must be used to install GSAS-II without it and once installed without git, updates of GSAS-II must be done manually.

-We are currently in a transition period to GitHub from a previous subversion server.
-As we migrate to GitHub, updates will be made in parallel to both servers.

 Python Requirements
 -----------------------